-To do this, all that you will need is a rag or any other form of cloth which you can use to rub off all the dust and grime present on there.
+To do this, all that you will need is a rag or any other form of cloth that you can use to rub off all the dust and grime present there.
 Avoid using anything corrosive since this may damage the metal in some way or another.

 If possible, then try to clean up both sides before leaving them dry for now while proceeding with the next step of how to change a motorcycle tire.

 The next step would be to fit the rim strip onto your wheel rim before you can proceed with refitting the new tire there.